awslabs/aws-encryption-sdk-specification/framework/caching-cmm.md

 1. The SHA-512 hash of the caching CMM’s Partition ID
 2. The two-byte algorithm suite ID corresponding to the algorithm suite in the request
-3. The concatenation of the lexicographically-sorted SHA-512 hashes of the serialized encrypted data keys, where serialization is as defined in the Message Header Encrypted Data Key Entries specification.
+3. The concatenation of the lexicographically-sorted SHA-512 hashes of the serialized encrypted data keys, where serialization is as defined in the [Encrypted Data Key Entries specification](../../data-format/message-header.md#encrypted-data-key-entries).
 4. A sentinel field of 512 zero bits (or equivalently, 64 null bytes), indicating the end of the key hashes
 5. The SHA-512 hash of the serialized encryption context